nile-agi/delta/README.md

 ### Windows

+**If installed via EXE Installer:**
+1. Go to **Control Panel** > **Programs** > **Uninstall a program**
+2. Find "Delta CLI" and click **Uninstall**
+3. Or run: `C:\Program Files\Delta CLI\uninst.exe`

+The uninstaller will automatically:
+- Remove Delta CLI files
+- Remove Start Menu shortcuts
+- Remove registry entries

+**Note:** The uninstaller may not automatically remove PATH entries.
+If needed, remove `C:\Program Files\Delta CLI` from your system PATH manually via System Properties > Environment Variables.

 **If installed via Winget:**
 ```powershell
 winget uninstall DeltaCLI.DeltaCLI
 ```

 > **Note:** If you get "No package found matching input criteria", Delta CLI was never installed via winget.
-You may have installed it via the PowerShell script or manually.
+You may have installed it via the EXE installer, PowerShell script, or manually.

 > **Note:** Winget will automatically remove the installation directory (`C:\Program Files\Delta CLI`).
 However, it may not automatically remove:
 > - PATH environment variable entries